IPS-Eye-White

 These signs will accompany those who have believed: in My name they will cast out demons, they will speak with new tongues; (Mark 16:17 NASB)

-However, the last few verses in Mark have long been the subject of much controversy - many scholars strongly convinced they are a later addition to the Bible.
+However, many scholars are strongly convinced (with good reason) that the last few verses in Mark are a later addition to the Bible.
 As said by Bruce Metzger - professor at Princeton Theological Seminary, Greek scholar, and Bible editor who served on the board of the American Bible Society.
 (Emphasis Added)

 "Today we know that the last twelve verses of the Gospel according to Mark (xvi.
 9-20) are absent from the oldest Greek, Latin, Syriac, Coptic, and Armenian manuscripts, and that in other manuscripts asterisks or obeli mark the verses as doubtful or spurious."
 [01]

-Even if these verses were part of Mark's original writings proponents of this doctrine are very, very guilty of cherry picking.
-Read it for yourself in context.
+Even if these verses were part of Mark's original writings proponents of this doctrine are guilty of cherry picking because the text very clearly states that five signs will follow believers.
+Absolutely nothing distinguishes tongues from the other four signs, nor is there the slightest hint that tongues is more important.
+Read it for yourself

 And He said to them, "Go into all the world and preach the gospel to all creation.
 "He who has believed and has been baptized shall be saved; but he who has disbelieved shall be condemned.
 "These signs will accompany those who have believed: in My name they will cast out demons, they will speak with new tongues; they will pick up serpents, and if they drink any deadly poison, it will not hurt them; they will lay hands on the sick, and they will recover."
 (Mark 16:15-18 NASB)